-You will then be presented with the login screen.
+The login screen shows up.
 Here you can register a new ID and create a PIN code for in-browser authentication.
-Or you can scan a QR code, either with the MIRACL Trust app if you already have it installed, or with a normal QR reader which will prompt you to download and install the app:
+You can also press the Log In Using Mobile button at the bottom right corner.
+A QR code shows up.
+To scan the code you can use the MIRACL Trust app or a normal QR reader.
+You are prompted to download and install the app:

-Whether you choose in-browser or mobile app login, you will be prompted to:
+Whether you choose in-browser or mobile app login, you are prompted to:

 - Create identity

 # Create App

 Once logged in, go to ‘Applications’ and click ’+ Add App’.

 Now enter the details for your app: